arielgee/Sage-Like/.misc/tasks.md

 * need to perform event throttling on the resize event in panel.js (setPanelLayout)
 * restore splitter position, tree-view selected item & scroll position when sidebar is reopend.
 * write a features list !!!!
+* support for OPML import/export
+* scroll imported folder into view
 ---

 #### Next